ullas-jain/ullas-jain.github.io/_posts/2021-05-22-dependencies-in-release-apk.md

 No, we are not going to reverse engineer the release-apk. _Not today._

 This is more of a sanity verification to make sure everything is baked according to standards in the final release-apk.

-## Why ?
+## Why?

-With multiple engineers pushing code every day to a massive project, it is easy to miss those un-necessary libraries that are mistakenly baked into release-apk.
+With multiple engineers pushing code every day to a massive project, it is easy to miss those unnecessary libraries that are mistakenly baked into release-apk.

 Example:
 Test libraries like `junit` or `mockito`.
 Debug target libraries like `chuck`

 ## Prerequisites

-- An Android project having [gradle](https://gradle.org/) as it's build system.
+- An Android project having [gradle](https://gradle.org/) as its build system.
 - Project should have [Android-gradle-plugin](https://developer.android.com/studio/releases/gradle-plugin) version `4.0.0` or higher (defined in the project's build.gradle, inside `buildScript { }` block).

 ## Show me code